 VF's Compensation Committee, composed entirely of independent directors, administers the Program.
 The Committee's responsibilities are defined by its charter.
 The Committee is responsible for reviewing and approving VF's goals and objectives relevant to the Chairman and Chief Executive Officer's compensation, setting his compensation levels and formulating his compensation package, as well as reviewing and approving the compensation packages for the other named executive officers of VF.
-The Committee also annually reviews the performance of the Chairman and Chief Executive Officer and reviews the evaluations of the other named executive officers.
-The Committee administers and interprets VF's employee incentive compensation plans in accordance with the terms of each plan.
+The Committee also annually reviews the performance of the Chairman and Chief Executive Officers.
+The Committee administers and interprets VF's executive incentive compensation plans in accordance with the terms of each plan.
 The Compensation Committee is responsible for reviewing all components of the Program annually to confirm that they are necessary and appropriate for VF and in the competitive marketplace for executive talent.